 Imagine the pounding of hooves and the snort of galloping horses as they race across the wild Arizona terrain, their intrepid riders passing off precious satchels of U.S. mail in a dramatic relay.
-A legendary American tradition established in 1860 was revived in 1958 by Arizona’s Hashknife Pony Express—who have continued to deliver the U.S. mail on galloping horseback with their annual 200-mile relay from Holbrook to Scottsdale.
+A legendary American tradition established in 1860 was revived in 1958 by Arizona’s Hashknife Pony Express, which has continued to deliver the U.S. mail on galloping horseback with its annual 200-mile relay from Holbrook to Scottsdale.
 The sculpture’s authentic detailing and explosive action freeze-frame a distinctive piece of American legacy.

 - In Passing the Legacy, a vintage 1860s horse and rider represent the original Pony Express.
 The lead rider, of modern-day origin, reaches back to grasp the passing legacy, ready to plunge forward into a new era.